fededri/poc_ios_modularization/README.md

 ### Critical Constraint

-**Only the App target can depend on KMP.** SPM modules use protocol abstractions; the App target provides KMP implementations.
+**Only the App target should depend on KMP.** SPM modules use protocol abstractions; the App target provides KMP implementations.

 ### Module Structure